jump-dev/MathOptInterface.jl/docs/src/tutorials/example.md

 ## Understand why the solver stopped

-The first thing to check after optimization is why the solver stopped, e.g., did it stop because of a time limit or did it stop because it found the optimal solution?
+The first thing to check after optimization is why the solver stopped, for example, did it stop because of a time limit or did it stop because it found the optimal solution?
 ```jldoctest knapsack
 julia> MOI.get(optimizer, MOI.TerminationStatus())
 OPTIMAL::TerminationStatusCode = 1
 ```
-Looks like we found an optimal solution!
+Looks like we found an optimal solution.

 ## Understand what solution was returned